 Taxonomy: Anderson & Krathwohl (2001) revision and understanding of Bloom’s cognitive taxonomy provides consideration and assessment of different levels of knowledge, in particular for setting learning outcomes to guide the nurse educator.
 Think of the ‘novice to expert’ nursing pathway for learning focus.

 Lesson Plan: Create a lesson plan to deliver focused education sessions.
-Make the most out of the valuable teaching time by being organised (lesson plan template).
+Make the most out of the valuable teaching time by being organised (lesson planning).

 Social Learning Theory: Group work and collaboration are encouraged for adult learners, we are social learners.
 Can you replace the lecture with a case study or simulation for more hands on and real life learning scenarios?
 Make it team based or collaborative approach.
 Help facilitate communities of practice (CoP’s).